ThemeMountain/docs/source/_kant/integrations/stampready.blade.md

 ### Hamburger Menu Icon

-The hamburger menu icon is visible only on the mobile breakpoint, so it can't be edited with MailChimp's visual editor.
+The hamburger menu icon is visible only on the mobile breakpoint, so it can't be edited with StampReady's visual editor.
 Instead, you need to edit it manually in the HTML:

 ![Edit Hamburger Menu icon in StampReady](/img/email/sartre/integrations/stampready/edit-hamburger-icon.jpg)